keptn-contrib/prometheus-service/README.md

 *Note*: Make sure to replace `<VERSION>` with the version you want to install.

-* Install Keptn prometheus-service in Kubernetes using
+* Install Keptn prometheus-service in Kubernetes using the following command.
+This will install the prometheus-service into the `keptn` namespace and will assume that prometheus and the alertmanager are installed in the `monitoring` namespace.

     ```bash
     helm upgrade --install -n keptn prometheus-service \